 Elsewhere, RICS’ Dave Ramsay outlines the link between proptech and guidance in driving the sector forward, while our Quantity Surveying Group Chairman Justin Sullivan considers how the International Construction Measurement Standards can improve efficiency and global communication for small businesses.

 Outgoing RICS President Amanda Clack provides the leader piece for this issue, arguing that technology is a crucial means of creating and stimulating innovation, while Alex MacLaren offers insight into student engagement and the way education is essential to modernising and improving the built environment sector.
 To help APC candidates prepare for their all-important final assessments, David Cohen provides five tips for success, and Ellie Scott encourages members to participate in consultations in her piece on iConsult.

 We also have articles on constructing smart buildings from Archie Corliss, off-site construction developments by Andy King, and how smart buildings can contribute to health and wellbeing from Catriona Brady and Dr Naghman Khan.
 RICS Associate Director of Built Environment Steven Thompson kicks things off by sharing his opinions on the digital revolution.

-As ever, we are keen to know your thoughts on these issues and any which you believe deserve coverage – do please get in touch at firstname.lastname@example.org
+As ever, we are keen to know your thoughts on these issues and any that you think deserve coverage, so do please get in touch.

 Only Registered Members and Registered site users can comment on our content.